yoh-tanimoto/siqr_test/README.md

 # trasym
 This is a variation of the SIQR model, where there is a compartment "A" of asymptomatic carriers.
 Apart from the usual SIQR model, a part of infected is asymptomatic and hence is not quarantined, but goes to the compartment A. Those in A can infect further and the secondary infection can be either symptomatic or asymptomatic.
 There is also a maximum number of tests, so that only a certain number of infected can be quarantined a day.

+# tracing
+A variation of trasym, where asymptomatic carriers are also detected and quarantined with a certain rate.

 The original code of the SIR model by Christian Hill is here https://scipython.com/book/chapter-8-scipy/additional-examples/the-sir-epidemic-model/